sochez89/Flexisaf_intenship_project/implementingServiceClasses/README.md

 Whenever an api call is made for example to get all interns registered in the database, it first hit the controller class.

 Then inside the controller class, the service class in injected into the controller class using @Autowired annotation.
 This annotation is directly played above the class name call written as "private InternService internService".
-By so doing the constructor for the Interservice will be injected, hence making it available for use by the controller class.
+By so doing all the constructors in the Internservice class will be injected, hence making them available for use by the controller class.
 Further more when method inside the InternService class in called in the controller class, The logic that will handle will then take you to Interservice class where the method resides for implementation.
 Finally inside the InternService class, InternRepository class is injected using the @Autowired annotation so that data could be retrieved from the database.